nriss/imaging-tools/README.md

 Each tool has a --help function for more information

 # About
-This toolbox has been developped to help building CSBDeep model (https://github.com/nriss/DatasetMicroscopy).
+This toolbox has been developped to help training CSBDeep models applied to multi dimensional super resolution microscopy (https://github.com/nriss/DatasetMicroscopy).
 Developped by Nicolas Riss under the supervision of Julien Godet